bplab-dev/pxt-bplab-lcd/README.md

 - 🔹 Description

-  - Initialises the LCD screen by sending the cmd(0x01) command.
+  - Initializes the LCD screen by sending the cmd(0x01) command.
   - Move the cursor to the (0,0) position.

 - ✅ Usage example